 Investment into community projects will help to improve local services and activities, reducing the need to travel to towns/villages across Cambridgeshire.
-Where there is a carbon impact, projects are required to describe how that impact will be mitigated.
+In addition, improvements to older buildings will see energy efficient measures being installed, for example double glazing, LED lighting and modern heating systems to reduce the carbon footprint.